pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Receiver.md

     * NOTE!
 Throttle hold must send a value than is lower than 0% level, for example you can set you radio to send 1000us at 0% throttle, and 975us at throttle hold.
 * Adjust **Cyclic Deadband** and **Yaw Deadband** to the smallest possible value that doesn't make your model drift in the *Rates Preview* window.

-:::note
+:::caution
+Calibrating Stability Mode
+The stability modes (Angle, Horizon or Rescue) can be calibrated so that the heli doesn't drift much when using such a mode.
+This can only be done via the [accelerometer trims](https://github.com/rotorflight/rotorflight/wiki/Using-stability-modes/_edit#calibrating-stability-modes).
-Do not use trim for Roll, Pitch or Yaw on your transmitter.
+**Do not use trim on your transmitter**.
 :::

 You should end up with something similar to this: